 Lay flat on the floor, legs extended away from your body.
 Activate your core by pressing your lower back into the mat.
 Lift your neck and shoulders off the ground.

 Keeping both legs straight, hover your left heel off the ground and pull your right leg in towards your chest, catching it with both hands around your calf.
-Pulse your leg in for a two-count.
+Pulse your leg in for a 2-count.

 Continue this pattern, alternating legs with each rep.